 The Insurance Regulatory and Development Authority of India (IRDAI) has issued a circular in November 2015 that states that:

-(This snapshot has been taken from a real insurance policy generated after December 01, 2015)
+(This snapshot from a real insurance policy generated after December 01, 2015)

 A QR Code is a 2D barcode that usually contains information such as URLs or alphanumeric text.
 Such a code can be scanned by a smartphone device with the help of a QR Code scanning app.

-This move by IRDAI is in response to a recent study by Insurance Information Bureau of India (IIB) which claims that 45-55% of vehicles in India are uninsured.
+This move by IRDAI is in response to a recent study by Insurance Information Bureau of India (IIB).
+It claims that 45-55% of vehicles in India are uninsured.

 The QR Code will help traffic policemen verify the authenticity of the insurance policies.
-The traffic policeman on duty can scan the QR Code using a state-provided smartphone device and refer to the official policy details with the details on the document.
+As a result, the traffic policeman on duty can scan the QR Code using a state-provided smartphone device.
+And refer to the official policy details with the details on the document.

 Telangana is the first State to adopt this move and recognize the digital motor insurance policy.

-QR readers are easily downloadable on phones, and all the traffic personnel are being provided with QR readers through their phones in Telangana -S.V.
-Ramanan, Chief Executive Officer, CAMS Repository Services Ltd, an insurance repository.
+QR readers are easily downloadable on phones.
+Hence, all the traffic personnel are being provided with QR readers through their phones in Telangana.

-IRDAI is of the opinion that their e-Vahan policy will be implemented by all states by 2017.
+Also, IRDAI is of the opinion that all states will implement their e-Vahan policy by 2017.